Produces a formatted table showing the outputs from the Odds Ratio analysis, including details on covariate characteristics and model results.

 - output

-String description of the output type.
-Default = 'tibble'.
+String describing of the output type (default = 'tibble').
 Options include 'tibble' and 'gt'.

 Value